StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 and new mechanisms that work better.

-To explain the problem and the solution, this document begins with a discussion of source buffering and why it is useful.
+To explain the problem and the solution, this document begins with some historical background about why computers have buffers in the first place, and why buffers are useful.
 This document explains the need for backpressure on senders that are able to exceed the network capacity, and separates backpressure mechanisms into